upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 ### Building a Beautiful Visualization: Color

 Luckily, Victory comes with several built-in color palettes that make our lives a lot easier when we're trying to choose colors for our visualizations.
-Buried [deep in the documentation](https://formidable.com/open-source/victory/docs/victory-stack#colorscale) is a description of how to use the `colorScale` prop to quickly colorize a component like a `<VictoryStack/>`, `<VictoryPie/>`, or `<VictoryGroup/>`:
+Buried [deep in the documentation](https://formidable.com/open-source/victory/docs/victory-stack#colorscale) is a description of how to use the `colorScale` prop to quickly colorize a component like a `<VictoryStack />`, `<VictoryPie />`, or `<VictoryGroup />`:

 > The colorScale prop is an optional prop that defines a color scale to be applied to the children of the component.
 This prop should be given as an array of CSS colors, or as a string corresponding to one of the built in color scales: "grayscale", "qualitative", "heatmap", "warm", "cool", "red", "green", "blue".